Join Our CSA

 EVENT, PROGRAM & OPERATIONS STAFF

-Massaro Community Farm currently has all other paid positions filled.
-However, we occasionally seek interns - both paid and unpaid to assist with development, outreach, education and gardening on the farm.
+Due to Covid-19, Massaro Community Farm will likely reduce the number of interns on the farm in 2020.
+We seek interns to assist with development, outreach, education and gardening on the farm.
 Those interested should see descriptions below and send a letter of interest and resume to ED Caty Poole via email at firstname.lastname@example.org.

 SEASONAL INTERNSHIP POSITIONS

-Description: Massaro Community Farm is building its roster of farm-based programming, which currently includes farm field trips, a summer camp, and farm workshops for youth and adults.
-The education intern would work closely with the farm’s program coordinator to research, develop and organize educational materials.
-Interns will also be invited to Education Committee meetings and to participate in farm events.
-This is a 10-12 week internship, start and end times somewhat flexible, and can run during Spring, Summer or Fall.
-Education interns have the added potential to be hired on a per diem basis to work at the farm for its farm based educational activities, such as field trips, throughout the season.
+Description: Massaro Community Farm is building its roster of farm-based programming, which currently includes farm field trips, a summer program, and farm workshops for youth and adults.
+The education intern would work closely with the farm’s education director to develop and organize educational materials and assist with programs.
+Interns will also be invited to meetings and to participate in farm events.
+This is a 10-12 week internship, start and end times are flexible, and can run during Spring, Summer or Fall.
+Education interns have the added potential to be hired on a part-time basis to work leading field trips and other activities.